openid/sharedsignals/openid-sharedsignals-eventdef-specification-1_0.md

 ## Properties

-> ### Open Questions:
-> - Should the schema contain just validate the events claim in the SET?
->   - Typically you'd use another JWT library to validate the top level claims like iss, aud, etc.

-The top level "properties" key contains an object "where each property represents a key in the JSON data that’s being validated." (https://json-schema.org/learn/getting-started-step-by-step.
-Within each property, all normative requirements and non-normative details are specified, such as a description of the property, if its required, what values are allowed, etc.
+The top level "properties" key contains an object where each property represents a key in the JSON data that’s being validated.
+Within each property, all normative requirements and non-normative details are specified by using the vocabulary in {{JSONSchemaValidation}}.

-The properties key MUST follow the vocabulary specified in {{JSONSchemaValidation}}
+The following is a non-normative example of a "properties" object for a CAEP event schema.
 ~~~json
 {
    "properties": {